moaatt2/test-blog/docs/chainmail_posts/triton.md

 ### Tutorial

-This tutorial covers how to turn Barrel unit into a Triton unit.
+This tutorial covers how to turn a Barrel unit into a Triton unit.

 1. Take one ring(green) and place it through the tops of both flat rings(blue) and between the vertical rings(red) of the barrel segment.